• Skip to primary navigation

 • Diced onions and peppers - For extra heat, add in a diced jalapeno or two with your bell peppers.

-• Garlic cloves - can be substituted with garlic powder if needed (but garlic cloves provide better flavor).
+• Garlic cloves - Can be substituted with garlic powder if needed (but garlic cloves provide better flavor).

 • Ground beef - I used 85/15, but a leaner 90/10, ground turkey, or ground chicken would also work.